technologyzzz/My.Prompt.Collection/Generator/Pitch Deck Generator (with iteration).md

-Raw Input: You have a raw idea for a new compostable coffee cup and a few basic data points.
+Raw Input: You provide raw text about your new compostable coffee cup.

-The Strategist's Process: The agent refuses to start.
-It first forces you to complete its Mandatory Intelligence Briefing, asking about your objective (a 50-store pilot), your specific audience (a cost-skeptical VP), and the urgency (recent negative press).
-Only with this critical intel does it begin architecting the presentation.
+The Strategist's Process: Instead of just asking, "What is your objective?", the agent first analyzes your text.
+It then asks the question and immediately follows up with four personalized thought-starters it generated just for you: "Example POVs to consider: 1.
+As a business developer: 'To convince a major coffee chain to approve a paid pilot program...'
+2. As a sustainability consultant: 'To get the board to adopt our cup as the new standard...'
+3. As a university researcher...
+4. As a documentary filmmaker..."

-Final Result (The Actionable Blueprint): You don't get a generic slide deck.
-You get a meticulously structured storyboard tailored for psychological impact.
-A slide titled "The Financial Case" isn't just about cost; its headline is a strategic argument: --- SLIDE 3: The Financial Case: A Low-Risk ESG Investment ---.
-The content directly addresses the skeptical VP by reframing the small cost increase as a strategic investment that directly counters the exact negative press they just faced.
-The output even includes a verbatim speaker script and delivery tips.
-You've transformed a simple idea into a strategic weapon.
+Final Result (The Actionable Blueprint): This interactive briefing forces you to think deeply and strategically about your own goals.
+You don't just give a vague answer; you're coached into providing a sharp, actionable objective.
+This higher-quality input allows the agent to then generate a far more potent and precisely targeted storyboard.
+You haven't just created a presentation; you've gone through a guided strategy session that makes the final product exponentially more effective.